pudly/schmopera-hugo/content/articles/how-to-be-a-star-rptiteur-yes-there-is-such-a-thing.md

 ---
-title: How to be a star répétiteur (yes, there is such a thing)
+title: "How to be a star répétiteur (yes, there is such a thing)"
 ---

 ### Rhythm